FPGA-Based Neural Network Accelerators for Space Applications: A Survey: Literature Review

-Mazouz and Nguyen (2024)~\cite{mazouzOnlineContinualStreaming2024} proposed an FPGA-based NN accelerator incorporating online continuous learning (OCL), a method inspired by experience replay (ER) literature~\cite{rolnickExperienceReplayContinual2019}.
-This method addresses the challenges associated with temporal variations in deployment environments.
-A custom dataset comprising images from the AAReST telescope~\cite{underwoodUsingCubeSatMicrosatellite2015} was utilized to train a YOLOv3 model~\cite{redmonYOLOv3IncrementalImprovement2018} for object detection.
+\phantomsection \textbf{Mazouz and Nguyen (2024)~\cite{mazouzOnlineContinualStreaming2024}} proposed a NN accelerator incorporating online continuous learning (OCL), a method inspired by experience replay (ER) literature~\cite{rolnickExperienceReplayContinual2019}.
+This method addressed the challenges posed by variations in deployment environments.
+The authors used a custom dataset comprising images from the AAReST telescope~\cite{underwoodUsingCubeSatMicrosatellite2015} to train a YOLOv3 model~\cite{redmonYOLOv3IncrementalImprovement2018} for object detection.
 This dataset was divided into old and new categories, enabling experimentation with OCL effectiveness by varying the proportions of new and old data within input batches of variable sizes.
-This accelerator was implemented on a Zynq 7100 board using their CNN FPGA compiler~\cite{mazouzAutomatedCNNBackpropagation2021,mazouzAdaptiveHardwareReconfiguration2019}, with training performed via an onboard backpropagation pipeline and the proposed OCL methodology.
+This accelerator was implemented on a Zynq 7100 board using their CNN FPGA compiler~\cite{mazouzAutomatedCNNBackpropagation2021,mazouzAdaptiveHardwareReconfiguration2019}, with training performed via an on-board backpropagation pipeline and the proposed OCL methodology.

-The results demonstrated that utilizing 100\% of available DSPs and 86\% of LUTs in the FPGA enabled a CNN to adapt to new environments using OCL within 3.96 minutes.
+An implementation that utilized 100\% of available DSPs and 86\% of LUTs enabled a CNN to adapt to new environments using OCL within 3.96 minutes.
 However, achieving optimal average learning and forgetting values required additional iterations, with the best results obtained after five iterations (8.40 minutes).
-The accelerator achieved a processing rate of 90 FPS, theoretically sufficient for real-time benchmarking input processing.
+The accelerator achieved a processing rate of 90 FPS, which is sufficient for real-time benchmarking input processing.